koraytugay/koraytugay.github.io/content/various/missing-semester.md

 # Redirect both
 cat < hello.txt > goodbye.txt # Input from hello.txt, output to goodbye.txt
 ```

+The outputs can also be disgarded by redirecting them to `null` via `> null` for the standard output and `2> null` for the error output.

 ### Piping
 Piping between programs can be achieved by the pipe character, `|`, and what it says is: _Take the output of the program to the left and make it the input to the program to the right_.